-We now focused on the software generation and output.
-The software that we needed to create will combine all of the different functions and act as our central control system.
-We hoped be able to have all the software completed by this time, however it was not.
-Once all systems were verified to be working, we ordered the PCB's made for our power regulation.
-We also started the final construction of the system and prepare it for actual deployment.
+We will now focus on the software generation and output.
+The software will need to be created that will combine all of the different functions and act as our central control system.
+We should be able to have all the software completed by this time.
+Once all systems are verified to be working, we will order the PCB's made for our power regulation.
+We will also start the final construction of the system and prepare it for actual deployment.